Hitchcock (film): Plot

 Alma temporarily takes over production of the film when Hitchcock is bedridden after collapsing from overwork, working on a sequence which included a complicated process shot showing Detective Arbogast's demise, with Alma's specification of a 35 mm lens, instead of the 50 mm lens preferred by Hitchcock for this film.
+Gein draws Hitchcock's attention to sand on his bathroom floor, the quantity of which reveals how much time Alma has been spending at the beach house with Whitfield Cook.
+Hitchcock eventually confronts Alma and asks her if she is having an affair.
+Alma angrily denies it.

-Meanwhile, Hitchcock expresses his disappointment to Vera Miles at how she didn't follow through on his plan to make her the next biggest star after Grace Kelly, but Miles says she is happy with her family life.
+After his recovery, Hitchcock expresses his disappointment to Vera Miles at how she didn't follow through on his plan to make her the next biggest star after Grace Kelly, but Miles says she is happy with her family life.

 Hitchcock's cut of Psycho is poorly received by the studio executives, while Alma discovers Whitfield having sex with a younger woman at his beach house.
-Hitchcock and Alma reconcile and set to work on improving the film.
-Their renewed collaboration yields results, culminating in Alma persuading Hitchcock to accept their composer's suggestion for adding Bernard Herrmann's harsh strings score to the shower scene.
+Hitchcock and Alma reconcile, and they work together in the film's editing room.
+Their renewed collaboration yields results, culminating in Alma persuading Hitchcock to accept Bernard Herrmann's suggestion for adding harsh strings score to the shower scene.

 After maneuvering Shurlock into leaving the film's content largely intact, Hitchcock learns the studio is only going to open the film in two theaters.
 Hitchcock arranges for special theater instructions to pique the public's interest such as forbidding admittance after the film begins.
 At the film's premiere, Hitchcock first views the audience from the projection booth, looking out through its small window at them.
-Hitchcock then waits in the lobby for the audience's reaction, conducting slashing motions to their reactions as they scream on cue.
+Hitchcock then waits in the lobby for the audience's reaction to the shower scene, conducting slashing motions as they scream on cue.
 The film is rewarded with an enthusiastic reception.

 With the film's screening so well received, Hitchcock publicly thanks his wife for helping make it possible and they affirm their love and partnership.
 At the conclusion at his home, Hitchcock addresses the audience noting Psycho proved a major high point of his career and he is currently pondering his next project.
 A raven lands on his shoulder hinting at his next motion picture, The Birds.